Broadcasting colourings on trees. A combinatorial view: Introduction

+Let us be more specific on what do we mean by combinatorial explanation.
+The threshold implies that when $k\geq (1+\epsilon)d/\ln d$ we can couple two broadcasting processes that assign the root different colours such that the probability of having disagreements at the leaves reduces as their distance from the root increases.
+It is natural to perceive such coupling as a mapping from the colouring of the first broadcasting process to the colouring of the second one.
+In that terms, here, we study how can we have such a mapping combinatorially.

+We provide a coupling between two broadcasting processes which implies non-reconstruction for $k$ well below $d$, i.e. for $k>3d/\ln d$.
+It is based on describing a (combinatorial) mapping between the colourings of two different broadcasting processes.
+It works inductively and considers two levels of the underlying tree each time.
+E.g. given the colour assignments of the root in the two processes the coupling considers only colour choices for the vertices up to two levels below.
+The basic idea is to reveal partially some information for the decisions of the two processes and investigates for which (small) subtrees of the root the colour assignments at their leaves are identically distributed (conditional the revealed information).

-Finally, recent advances in sampling colouring algorithms (see \cite{mysampling}) allow to relate such a coupling to sampling $k$-colourings of random graphs and regular graph for $k$ smaller than the expected degree $d$.
-See further discussion in Section \ref{sec:FurtherMot}.
+Even though the coupling we present here is not optimal, a lot of its basic ideas are quite natural.
+It seems reasonable to expect that an optimal coupling should adopt a lot of them.
+Finally, recent advances in sampling colouring algorithms (see \cite{mysampling}) relate this coupling to sampling $k$-colourings of random graphs of expected degree $d$ when $k<d$ (see Section \ref{sec:FurtherMot}).